 As yet, there is no cure for rheumatoid arthritis and nobody knows exactly what causes it.
 However, scientists have discovered that some factors can affect the risk of developing it.

-Anyone can get the disease at any age, but the chances of getting it increase with age and women are typically two to three times more likely to be affected than men.
+Anyone can get the disease at any age, but the chances of getting it increase with age and women are typically

 The researchers behind the new study note that while “hormonal and reproductive factors” are often given as an explanation for the sex differences in incidence of rheumatoid arthritis, the evidence to support it is mixed.